 When working with images, you will often be required to use only parts of the images into your slides.
-There is a great tool used for screenshots that I really find quick and effective, called Monosnap.
+There is a free screenshot tool used that I really find quick and effective, called Monosnap.

-Monosnap is a quite advanced screen-capture tool and it has many interesting functionalities, some of which are extremely useful to us in our quest to be more effective.
+Monosnap is a quite advanced free screenshot tool which has many interesting functionalities, some of which are extremely useful to us in our quest to be more effective.

 The first thing about this program I really like is that you can activate the screen capture with a shortcut.
 There are 8 different shortcuts you can set:

 - Show/hide dropzone

 - Take screenshot of a game

 The most useful to us are

 Cropped shot and upload

 This function is very useful to quickly exchange screenshots with team members through chat.
 It uploads the screenshot online and gives you a ready-to-paste link to the image.